 Thomas Lincoln had been reluctant to leave Indiana, and by spring of 1831, he had determined that the move to Illinois had set the family backward and he plotted to move yet again.
 Abraham was not excited.
 According to Campanella, “The wintry confinement, the dreary prospect of another move and another cycle of land clearing and cabin building prompted the newly independent Abraham to cast his eyes to the wider world he first experienced two years earlier.
 His outlet was the little river flowing below their bluff, the Sangamon.”

 So there Abraham stood in early 1831, gazing wistfully downriver.

 It was not long after that when his cousin John Hanks came by with an offer Abe couldn’t refuse.
-A man by the name of Denton Offutt wanted them to pilot a flatboat from Beardstown down to New Orleans.
+A man by the name of Denton Offutt wanted them to pilot a flatboat to New Orleans.
 Abe and John were to meet up with him in Springfield.

 The melting of the heavy snow prohibited travel by land, so Abe and his cousin purchased a canoe.
 And on Tuesday, March 1, 1831, John Hanks and Abraham Lincoln shoved off on the Sangamon River from what is now Lincoln’s Homestead State Park.
-With his cousin John, Abraham Lincoln paddled down the Sangamon River, away from his previous life as the son of his father to begin an entirely new life that was to take him places he never could have imagined.
+Abe and his cousin paddled down the Sangamon River, away from his previous life as the son of his father to begin an entirely new life that was to take him places he never could have imagined.

 Ghost Town on the River